High School Students' Journey with Re:Earth: Initiatives for Peace and Education

-In this session, in conjunction with the FOSS4G conference being held in Hiroshima, we will introduce our initiatives related to peace and education.
+In this session, held in conjunction with FOSS4G Hiroshima, the students will introduce their own initiatives and what they learned.

-Eukarya Inc., the company developing and operating the open-source data platform Re:Earth, was founded by members of the laboratory of Professor Hidenori Watanave, known for creating the Hiroshima Archive.
+Eukarya Inc., the company developing and operating the open-source data platform Re:Earth, was founded by members of the laboratory of Professor Hidenori Watanabe, known for creating the Hiroshima Archive.

-Since its launch, Re:Earth has been used in a variety of projects related to peace and education, including preserving the memories of atomic bombing survivors, visualizing war-related sites, and supporting peace education for younger generations.
+High school students in Hiroshima have used Re:Earth in a variety of projects related to peace and education, including preserving the memories of atomic bombing survivors, visualizing war-related sites, and supporting inquiry-based learning for their communities.

 Level of technical complexity: 1 - beginner Give indication of resources (video, web pages, papers, etc.) to read in advance, that will help get up to speed on advanced topics.: